 Do note that neither am I saying the femtosecond laser is bad.

 But every piece of equipment has a use, depending on each individual patient’s case and the surgeon’s skill.
-The cost of cataract surgery can be quite expensive, so get an experienced eye specialist to advise you before simply picking the most expensive option!
+The cost of cataract surgery in Singapore can be quite expensive, so get an experienced eye specialist to advise you before simply picking the most expensive option!

 1. Bobrow JC, Blecher MH, Glasser DB, et al. Surgery for Cataract.
 Lens and Cataract.
 2010-2011.
 Singapore: American Academy of Ophthalmology; 2010.
 Section 11: Chap 8.